 Areas of specific French research interest are:

-- French and Algerian cinema (Prof Austin, Dr Leahy)
+- French and Algerian cinema (Guy Austin, Sarah Leahy)

-- popular culture and public policy (Dr Dauncey)
+- popular culture (media, sport, music) and public policy (Hugh Dauncey)

-- trauma and culture (Prof Austin, Dr Robson)
+- trauma and culture (Guy Austin, Kathryn Robson)

 Our school has a strong commitment to interdisciplinary research activity, at a national and international level.